clg-admin/JAM-LTS/docs/_build/html/_sources/4_land_use_forestry_agriculture/2_escenarios.rst.txt

 The actions modeled in the LTS scenario are:

+**Agroforestry**
-  • Implement agroforestry systems on 10% of cropland (focused on coffee and cacao) by 2050.
+  •	Implementation of agroforestry systems in 10% of cropland2 for coffee and cacao by 2050

+**Sustainable livestock**
-  • Achieve a 14% reduction in livestock emissions by 2030 through:
+  •	Reduction of 14% of livestock emissions through sustainable practices like rotational pastures rotational pastures, livestock management practices and disease prevention by 2030

-    • Rotational pastures, reducing the enteric fermentation emission factor by 6%.

-    • Improved livestock management and disease prevention, contributing an additional 3.45% reduction in enteric fermentation emissions and increasing productivity by 8%.
+**Manure management**

-  • Reduce methane emissions by 20% from 2020 levels by 2030 through anaerobic digestion of manure.
+  •	Reduction of 20% of methane emissions from 2020 levels due to anaerobic digestion of manure  by 2030